snev68/contributor-book/en/plugins.md

 ## Discovery

 Nu discovers plugins by checking all directories available in the current PATH.
-In each directory, Nu is looking for executable files that match the pattern `nu_plugin_*` where `*` is a minimum of one alpha-numeric character.
+In each directory, Nu is looking for executable files that match the pattern `nu_plugin_*` where `*` is a minimum of one alphanumeric character.
 On Windows, this has a similar pattern of `nu_plugin_*.exe` or `nu_plugin_*.bat`.

 Once a matching file has been discovered, Nu will invoke the file and pass to it the first JSON-RPC command: config.